racket/rhombus/rhombus/0000-rhombus.md

 The use of `.` for hierarchical naming in something like `f2c.fahrenheit_to_celsius` may seem related to the use of `.` for a field access like `p.x`.
-They're different ideas from the perspective of enforestation, however, and they're supported by different mechanisms in the Rhombus expander.
+They’re different ideas from the perspective of enforestation, however, and they’re supported by different mechanisms in the Rhombus expander.
 The overloading of `.` here is Java-like; Rust, in contrast, uses `::` for import paths and `.` for field access.

-The two uses of `.` cannot be unified within the Rhombus expander's framework, because they work in different ways.
+The two uses of `.` cannot be unified within the Rhombus expander’s framework, because they work in different ways.
 In examples like `Posn(1, 2).x` or `p.x`, the left-hand side of `.` is an expression that is already parsed.
-In `expr.macro` or `1 posn.(<>) 2`, the left-hand side of `.` is not a definition or expression, and `.` as a binary operator would not be able to produce a binary operator (at least not while implementing the target operator's intended precedence).
+In `expr.macro` or `1 posn.(<>) 2`, the left-hand side of `.` is not a definition or expression, and `.` as a binary operator would not be able to produce a binary operator (at least not while implementing the target operator’s intended precedence).

 The `.` could be further overloaded for module paths, as in